 It’s very similar to what the Energy Star program does for energy efficient appliances.
-Tuition Heroes™ uses data from the College Affordability and Transparency Center and then calculates the compound annual tuition growth rate (CAGR) over a rolling four year period for all US higher education institutions.
+Tuition Heroes™ uses data from the College Affordability and Transparency Center and then calculates the compound annual tuition growth rate (CAGR) for all US higher education institutions.
 The CAGR provides the year-over-year growth rate of tuition over a specified period of time and describes the rate at which tuition would have grown if it grew at a steady rate.
 Schools with a CAGR of 2.5% or less are awarded the Tuition Hero™ designation and can receive verified, digital badges recognizing their achievement.
-Tuition Heroes also awards the designation to institutions that have a fixed-rate tuition policy.

 In 2015, 39% of the more than 3,700 US institutions tracked were granted the designation.
 Of that, 26% of public schools and 42% of private schools were Tuition Heroes.
 The University of Missouri-St. Louis was recently granted the Tuition Hero designation in 2015 with a tuition grow rate of 2.4%.
 55% of institutions in Missouri were granted the designation, which is higher than the national average.

 From the period of 2011-2012 to 2013-2014, the average percentage increase in tuition for every sector, every type and every duration far outpaced inflation rates.
 According to the US Inflation Calculator, the highest inflation rate in the last 10 years was 4.1% in 2007.
 In 2014, inflation was at .8% and is hovering around .1% in 2015.